 At this step, the team will be expected to brainstorm and identify areas and processes that are:

-During the brainstorming session, the entire team should keep their ideas private. 🤫 This helps prevent groupthink and ensures that team members aren't swayed by seeing the opinions of others.
-(Psst, we know an online tool that makes this step easy...)
+The facilitator should set a timebox and let participants develop their ideas and capture these as multiple notes.
+During the brainstorming session, the entire team should keep their valuable feedback private. 🤫 This helps prevent groupthink and ensures that team members aren't swayed by seeing the opinions of others.
+(Psst, we know a retrospective tool that makes this step easy...)